||"dawnbreak in the west"|

 Back in 2006 I had a simple answer to that: there wasn't one, look at what a hellhole seventh-century France became, and for evidence read Ward-Perkins.
 I've read some more in the past nine years, not least Tannous's thesis.
 So, I'll try again here.

 I admit some biases.
-I am generically "British" with a quarter Ashkenazi.
+I am generically "British" with a quarter Ashkenazi; I also hold some university pretensions to Byzantinism.
 Great Britain went from Rome straight to the Dark Age, and thence to the Anglo-Saxons.
 As for those Saxons, and for the Irish for that matter: they started out in the Dark Age.
 Ashkenazim meanwhile appear to have flitted about marginal states like Khazaria and Kiev which, again, did not partake of Classical Antiquity.
+And "the Byzantine Dark Age" is a thing in our field, really.

 This may explain why it has been so difficult, personally, to get my head around a "late antiquity".
-Britain didn't have a "late antiquity".
+Britain didn't have a "late antiquity", and the Greeks spent 600-720 CE fighting for their lives.
 Saxony, Ireland, and Khazaria didn't even have an "antiquity".

 I am learning that the Syriac-speaking nations, at least, very much did have a period after Rome and before Caliph al-Mutawakkil.
 It was a long period, and a productive one; and a period in continuity with classical-era Syria (Edessa, mainly).
 Even in 2006 I'd known from Ward-Perkins that Syria didn't suffer during the seventh century.
 So now I have to consider that "late antiquity" can apply to post-Roman nations, at least to Syria.

 So Late Antiquity in western Europe would mean at latest: sixth century for France, seventh for hinterland Spain, and for Rome the Byzantine Papacy.
+They don't overlap but hey, the Mediterranean is a big place.
 Before that, we can negotiate.
 After that, in each nation: the Dark Age.

 On this site